UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailUserMerchantMetricLimitStat.md

 `func (o *UnibeeApiBeanDetailUserMerchantMetricLimitStat) HasMetricLimit() bool`

 HasMetricLimit returns a boolean if a field has been set.

+### GetMinEventId

+`func (o *UnibeeApiBeanDetailUserMerchantMetricLimitStat) GetMinEventId() int64`

+GetMinEventId returns the MinEventId field if non-nil, zero value otherwise.

+### GetMinEventIdOk

+`func (o *UnibeeApiBeanDetailUserMerchantMetricLimitStat) GetMinEventIdOk() (*int64, bool)`

+GetMinEventIdOk returns a tuple with the MinEventId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinEventId

+`func (o *UnibeeApiBeanDetailUserMerchantMetricLimitStat) SetMinEventId(v int64)`

+SetMinEventId sets MinEventId field to given value.

+### HasMinEventId

+`func (o *UnibeeApiBeanDetailUserMerchantMetricLimitStat) HasMinEventId() bool`

+HasMinEventId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)